jmfrank63/cloudian-ansible-baremetal/README.md

 Yes.
 Although the static `inventory/topology` is used to define which nodes reside in which Datacenters, this information could be supplied by other inventories as well, eg. when using the [Foreman Ansible Inventory](https://github.com/theforeman/foreman_ansible_inventory), the right groups should be created in Foreman and attached to the provisioned nodes.
 Alternatively multiple inventories can also be combined so the static `topology` inventory is used in combination with a simple dynamic inventory only supplying group `cloudian`.

+> How to use the playbook to add additional nodes to an existing Cluster?

+The playbook has been created specifically to cover initial deployments.
+Depending on how (and if) it's setup to manage and control an existing cluster going forward, it should be very easy to add a new node: Just add it to the right groups with the temporary address taken from a provisioning subnet the node booted from.
+Do keep in mind that when managing a production cluster, it might be advisable to disable some potentially destructive tasks, like `common/cloudian_disks.yml` just to be sure.